kazazes/status-scrape/README.md

 packages
 ├── admin-frontend
 ├── prisma
+├── functions
-├── scraper
+├── server
 └── common
 ```

 - `admin-frontend` - A Vue.js application which controls the scraper targets and scheduling, and displays historical scraping data.
-- `prisma-server` - A [Prisma](https://prisma.io) GraphQL server and ORM.
+- `prisma` - A [Prisma](https://prisma.io) GraphQL ORM and client.
-- `scraper` - The scraper and associated utilities.
-These are designed to be run locally or via Google Cloud Functions.
+- `functions` - The scraper and associated utilities.
+These are designed to be run via Google Cloud Functions.
 They are dispatched by the server.
+- `server` - An Express server which runs implements a GraphQL API and serves the Vue.js app.